OneTrust raises $210M to expand its enterprise compliance solutions

 Join GamesBeat Summit 2021 this April 28-29.
 Register for a free or VIP pass today.

-OneTrust, a privacy and marketing, security, and data governance firm based in Atlanta, Georgia, today announced it has raised $210 million in a series C extension led by SoftBank’s Vision Fund 2, with participation from Franklin Templeton.
+OneTrust, a privacy, marketing, security, and data governance firm based in Atlanta, Georgia, today announced it has raised $210 million in a series C extension led by SoftBank’s Vision Fund 2, with participation from Franklin Templeton.
 OneTrust says the round adds a strategic geographical position in Japan — SoftBank is Tokyo-based — as market demands accelerate in the Asia Pacific region and across the globe.

-About 64% of respondents around the world feel that adhering to compliance requirements is a “very” or “extremely” effective way to keep data secure, according to a Thales report.
+According to a Thales report, about 64% of respondents around the world feel that adhering to compliance requirements is a “very” or “extremely” effective way to keep data secure.
 But compliance is expensive.
 In a 2017 PricewaterhouseCoopers survey of execs at U.S., U.K., and Japanese tech companies, 88% said their company planned to spend over $1 million preparing for the EU’s General Data Protection Regulation (GDPR) in the run-up to its full May 2018 implementation.
-A smaller percentage of respondents — 40% — said they expected to spend $10 million or more.
+A smaller percentage of respondents (40%) said they expected to spend $10 million or more.

-Kabir Barday, a former developer at BlackRock and previously director of product management at Dell-owned VMWare, anticipated the nearly $51.5 billion compliance management market’s growth in 2016 when he founded OneTrust with co-chair Alan Dabbiere, a cofounder of Manhattan Associates and AirWatch.
+Kabir Barday, a former developer at BlackRock and former director of product management at Dell-owned VMWare, anticipated the nearly $51.5 billion compliance management market’s growth in 2016 when he founded OneTrust with co-chair Alan Dabbiere, a cofounder of Manhattan Associates and AirWatch.
 Barday was an early employee at AirWatch, which raised $200 million in 2013 before VMware acquired it for $1.5 billion.
 OneTrust went on to raise $210 million in a series B round last February at a whopping $2.7 billion valuation — a valuation the firm more than doubled to $5.1 billion in December 2020.

 This latest cash infusion comes after roughly a year during which OneTrust grew its customer base to more than 8,000 organizations across 100 countries.
 According to Barday, nearly half the Fortune 500 companies now use the company’s product suite, including brands like Aetna, Oracle, 21st Century Fox, and Salesforce.